Website update! Support and services for dementia can still be found on this website.

 Elder Abuse Prevention and Support Service

-A free case management service providing assistance to those at risk of or experiencing elder abuse, through individualised support and referral.
-Face-to-face service can only be accessed outside the Brisbane North and Moreton Bay region, but you can access the service remotely via phone or video.
+A free case management service in Queensland providing assistance to those at risk of or experiencing elder abuse, through individualised support and referral.
+Operates Monday to Friday, 8am to 8pm and Saturdays, 9am to 5pm.

 There are free legal advice services available to you if you’re experiencing or witnessing elder abuse.